disclaimer

 Upon sealing of a criminal record, these records are limited to only authorized persons.
 However, interested members of the public may be able to access such records with court orders.
 To get a court order, the inquirer has to petition the court.

 Petitioners are advised to review the state's laws and amendments to ascertain eligibility and the purpose for which this access may be permitted.
-Inquirers may also call the applicable court clerk for confirmation as well as to ascertain the protocol to follow.
-Information of all courts in the state are provided on the Texas Judicial Website.
+Inquirers may also call the applicable court clerk for confirmation, as well as to verify the protocol to follow.
+Information on all courts in the state is provided on the Texas Judicial Website.